Radbuglet/crew/README.md

 ## Motivation

 One of object-oriented programming's largest pain point is its typical lack of multiple inheritance.
-Language designers typically omit this feature because of [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), an ambiguity created when a subclass inherits two or more superclasses which in turn override a common virtual method in a shared ancestor class.
+Language designers usually omit this feature because of [the diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), an ambiguity created when a subclass inherits two or more superclasses which in turn override a common virtual method in a shared ancestor class.
 Languages that do support multiple inheritance generally solve this problem by requiring the user to manually resolve the conflict.
 While this does enable multiple inheritance, this solution is both error prone and subtly inflexible.
-Fundamentally, inheritance is flawed because there can only be one instance of each class in the inheritance hierarchy.
-This causes problems when a class expects exclusive ownership over its superclass (e.g. it expects that specific method overrides will be applied to the parent class or that no external actor will manipulate the underlying state).
-Inheritance fails to provide this encapsulation because every class in the hierarchy is both a singleton and is publicly available to the entire class hierarchy.
+Fundamentally, inheritance is flawed because there can only be one instance of each class in the class hierarchy.
+This causes problems when a class expects exclusive ownership over its superclasses (e.g. it expects that specific method overrides will be applied to the parent class or that no external actor will manipulate the underlying state), a guarantee that cannot exist because every class in the hierarchy is both a singleton and is publicly available to the entire class hierarchy.

 To solve these issues, this language proposes composition semantics as its primary inheritance mechanism.
 Composition is a far more powerful model for behavioral inheritance than inheritance, as it allows users to specify which instance is being "extended" with the same granularity as one would reference any other field.
 Furthermore, components enjoy the same encapsulation mechanisms as normal class state.
 Composition is by no means unique to Crew, as the strategy is merely a consequence of being able to store class references in fields.
 However, composition in most other object-oriented programming languages is terribly half-baked as these languages do not include mechanisms to inherit component interfaces efficiently in a way that preserves definitional encapsulation.
-Furthermore, composition is generally less memory efficient than inheritance since each class in the component tree is allocated separately and require a network of fields to reference component dependencies.
+Furthermore, composition is generally less memory efficient than inheritance because each class in the component tree is allocated separately and requires a network of fields to reference component dependencies.
 Solving these pain points is the *raison d'être* of Crew.

 ## Composition